darkside-arm/emuelec-player-r36t/README.md

 # Parasyte Music Player

 A lightweight SDL2-based music player designed for handheld retro gaming consoles like the **R36T Max**, **R36T**, and **R36S Ultra**.
 Built with Python and PySDL2, it runs natively on Linux ARM64/ARMv7 devices and also on Windows for development.
+COPY YOUR MUSIC TO `/roms/music`.

 ## Features